chaitanyalatha/Techturk/README.md

 # About REAN TechTurk

 Technical Turk (Techturk) enables individuals to coordinate the use of human intelligence information to perform tasks.
-Some of the typical use cases for this are; you might need something transcribed, you might need an architecture diagram or pricing done.
-We can expand the scope.
+Some of the typical use cases for this are;
+- You might need something transcribed
+- You might need an architecture diagram or pricing done.
+- We can expand the scope.

 ## AWS Pricing and Architecture Diagrams